EntropyString/Elixir/README.md

 How do you address this need using a library designed to generate strings of specified length?
 Well, you don't, because that library was designed to answer the originally stated need, not the real need we've uncovered.
 We need a library that deals with probabilistic uniqueness of a total number of some strings.
 And that's exactly what `EntropyString` does.

-Let's use `EntropyString` to help this developer generate 5 hexadecimal IDs from a pool of a potentail 10,000 IDs with a 1 in a milllion chance of a repeat:
+Let's use `EntropyString` to help this developer generate 5 hexadecimal IDs from a pool of a potential 10,000 IDs with a 1 in a million chance of a repeat:

   ```elixir
   iex> defmodule(Id, do: use(EntropyString, total: 10_000, risk: 1.0e6, charset: charset16))